Free Online UUID / GUID Generator

 What are UUID versions?

-UUIDs have multiple versions: v1 (timestamp + MAC address), v4 (random), and v5 (namespace + name hashed).
-Each version serves different use cases.
+UUIDs have multiple versions: v1 (timestamp + MAC), v4 (random), and v5 (namespace + name).
+Each suits different needs.

 Which UUID version should I use?

-UUID v4 is the most common and is based on randomness.
-Use v1 for time-ordered IDs and v5 when you need deterministic UUIDs based on input.
+UUID v4 is the most common.
+Use v1 for time-ordering and v5 when deterministic values are required.

 Are UUIDs truly unique?